All dumbbells are good dumbbells. But not all dumbbells are the same.

 If you’re on a budget: Adjustable Dumbbells

 Adjustable Dumbbells are the most cost-effective option.
-Even with the bonus 40lbs add-on, these still fall well under the price point of individual pairs of dumbbells.
+Even with the bonus add-on up to 60lbs total, these still fall well under the price point of individual pairs of dumbbells.

 If you want dumbbells to last your lifetime: Urethane Dumbbells